-HACA's Elders Living Well program, in partnership with Family Eldercare, continues to promote a community in which older adults are active and engaged and the barriers to aging in place are proactively addressed.
-On-site Service Coordinators provide services that include: needs assessment, service coordination, case management, educational seminars, benefits counseling, and referral to evidence-based practices at each of HACA's Elderly/Disabled designated properties.
+Providing comprehensive services to the elderly and disabled communities, Family Eldercare continues to promote a community in which older adults are actively engaged and the barriers to aging in place are proactively addressed.
+On-site Service Coordinators provide services that include: needs assessment, service coordination, case management, educational seminars, benefits counseling, and referral to evidence-based practices at Lakeside, North Loop and Gaston Place.